callum-messiter/Address-the-Stars/README.md

 and add it to the star's row</li>
 </ul>

 what3words doesn't use a database of three-word combinations.
-Since they have 57-trillion of them, this would be extremely inefficient, and a hindrance to the end-user experience.
+Since they have 57 trillion of them, this would be extremely inefficient, and a hindrance to the end-user experience.
 They instead encode geographical coordinates into three-word combinations, using what I assume to be some kind of mapping function, where each pair of lat-long coordinates corresponds to a unique three-word address.